kidabg548/AI-Enhanced-Job-Application-Assistant/README.md

 *   **Iterative Prompting (Feedback Loop):**
     *   **Purpose:** To refine the AI's output based on the user's feedback.
     *   **Implementation:** Users are able to submit feedback, which is then used to create a new prompt for the AI to generate an improved cover letter.
-    *    **Example:**
-         ```javascript
-            `You are an expert career coach, specialized in crafting compelling cover letters.
-Analyze the following cover letter: ${coverLetter}.
-              A user rated this cover letter with the following feedback: ${feedback}.

-              Based on the job description: ${jobDescription} and the resume information: ${resumeInfo}, generate an improved version of the cover letter that integrates the user's feedback.

-              Ensure the cover letter includes the following structure:
-                    1. A brief and compelling introduction that grabs the reader's attention.
-                   2. A paragraph highlighting 2-3 most relevant skills and experiences for this specific job using examples from the resume.
-                   3. A closing paragraph restating the interest in the position and a call to action to the reader.

-              Keep the letter concise and professional, and use a ${userPreferences.tone} tone, be sure to use active voice.
-Emphasize and integrate these keywords and phrases: ${userPreferences.keywords}.
-Be sure to highlight the following accomplishments: ${userPreferences.accomplishments}.

-                Avoid generic phrases like 'hard-working', 'team player' or 'motivated'.
-Instead, use specific examples based on the resume.

-               Format the output as a well-formatted letter with proper paragraphs and spacing.
-           `
-        ```
   * **Specific Instructions:**
      *  **Purpose:** To provide a more specific guidance on how the AI should complete the task.
      *   **Implementation:** The prompts include specific instructions on formatting, structure, tone and voice.